Introduction to Assessment

 Why Assess Student Learning Outcomes?

-Faculty and departments already evaluate the performance of students in their courses and programs in order to provide feedback to students, maintain the quality and effectiveness of the curriculum, and to track student's progress as they complete the requirements for their degree.
-In one sense, therefore, the concept of assessment is neither new nor unrelated to teaching and university service although expectations for assessment have changed to some extent over time.
+Faculty and departments already evaluate the performance of students in their courses and programs in order to provide feedback to students, maintain the quality and effectiveness of the curriculum, and track student's progress as they complete the requirements for their degree.
+In one sense, therefore, the concept of assessment is neither new nor unrelated to teaching and university service, although expectations for assessment have changed some extent over time.
 Furthermore, faculty are increasingly being asked to make the assessment process more transparent for students and to document their results by writing reports and sharing them with internal and external stakeholders.
 Although assessment reports are now being utilized for multiple purposes, the primary aim of assessment is still to evaluate student work relative to specific outcomes in order to support and improve student learning.

 Meaningful assessment is beneficial for students, faculty, and departments for the following reasons: